 As Assistant Director of Insight Exchange, Rebecca co-leads the overall initiative and directs the insight participation component including a focus on economic abuse and the impact of domestic and family violence on economic wellbeing.

-In 2019, she founded a new not-for-profit, the Centre for Women's Economic Safety, and was awarded a Churchill Fellowship to explore service responses to women experiencing or escaping domestic financial abuse in the USA, Canada, and the UK.
+She is the founder of a new not-for-profit, the Centre for Women's Economic Safety, and has been awarded a Churchill Fellowship to explore service responses to women experiencing or escaping domestic financial abuse in the USA, Canada, and the UK.